PowerShell/vscode-powershell/docs/community_snippets.md

 ### Parameter-Credential

 Add a `-Credential` parameter that supports a PSCredential object in a variable, `-Credential (Get-Credential)`, or `-Credential Username` (will prompt).
-Includes an empty PSCredential object as the default value but this is the first tabstop so pressing backspace after inserting the snippet removes it. by @omniomi
+Includes an empty PSCredential object as the default value but this is the first tabstop so pressing backspace after inserting the snippet removes it, by @omniomi.

 #### Snippet